Polynomial Lawvere Logic

-where $p$, $q$ are propositional letters such that $p$ occurs in $S$ and $q$ is fresh in $S$.
+where $p$, $q$ are propositional variables such that $p$ occurs in $S$ and $q$ is fresh in $S$.
 In the above, $S[\phi/p]$ denotes substitution of a propositional variable $p$ for a formula $\phi$ in all the judgements of $S$.

-Intuitively, (FP) non-derministically choose $p$ to be finite and positive (indeed, $x > 0$ iff exists $y$ such that $y^2 x \geq 1$).
-The moves ($\bot$) and ($0$) correspond to deciding wether $p$ is infinite or zero, respectively.
+Intuitively, (FP) non-derministically choose a propositional variable $p$ to be assumed finite and strictly positive ($x > 0$ iff exists $y$ such that $y^2 x \geq 1$).
+The moves ($\bot$) and ($0$) correspond, respectively, to deciding whether $p$ is infinite or zero.
 Observe that the rules can be applied in sequence until no more moves are available.
-The conditions of application imposed for the moves ($\bot$) and ($0$) makes sure that the choice of domains for the propositional variables are coherent along a computation path.
-Clearly, thanks to the nondeterminism, all choices of domains are possible for the propositional letters in $S$.
+The conditions of application imposed on the moves ($\bot$) and ($0$) makes sure that the choice of domains for the propositional variables are coherent along a computation path.
+Due to the nondeterminism, all choices of domains are possible for the propositional variables in $S$.